cloudfoundry/ibm-websphere-liberty-buildpack/docs/bootstrap-properties.md

 Bootstrap.properties configuration options
 ==========================================

-The bootstrap.properties file is normally used to configure the Liberty server, but some options are not available when using the buildpack
+The `bootstrap.properties` file is used to configure the Liberty server but, when running in Cloud Foundry, there are some special considerations as documented below.

 ## Ports

-The default http port is configured for you by the buildpack, as documented in [modifications][].
-The default https port is currently not available.
+The default HTTP port is configured for you by the Buildpack, as documented in [modifications][].
+The default HTTPS port is currently not available.

 ## Logging

-The console output is redirected to the stdout.log file and is available via `cf logs`
+The console output is redirected to the `stdout.log` file and is available via `cf logs`.

 [modifications]: server-xml-options.md#serverxml-modifications